This post may contain affiliate links. See the affiliate disclosure for more information.

 I’m a huge fan of expanding my technical skills by doing.
 The best way to gain experience is to experience things.
 Funny, right?

 Instead of feeling panicked for breaking your headphones, decide if 1) you have an hour and the patience to fix them yourself or 2) buy a new pair!
+Use this as an excuse to buy the new Powerbeats Pro!

 This article was designed to give you an overview of fixing the ear hook for the Powerbeats 3.
 I broke mine, and decided to fix it using a YouTube video I saw online.
 I think the process is pretty straightforward and low-cost, but it also requires A LOT of patience.